sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kio-file-widgets</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Widgets for file-handling for KIO Framework
+Short desc    : Widgets for file-handling for KIO Framework
 URL          : https://invent.kde.org/frameworks/kio
-Лицензия     : GPLv2+ and MIT and BSD
+License      : GPLv2+ and MIT and BSD
-Описание     : The KIOFileWidgets library provides the file selection dialog and
+Descript     : The KIOFileWidgets library provides the file selection dialog and
              : its components.
 ```